adeoke/django-quarantine-workout-graphql/README.md

 Skip this section if you are familiar with GraphQL.

-Mutations represent what would typically be performed by a POST/PUT/DELETE request in a Rest API (non idempotent requests).
+Mutations represent what would typically be performed by a POST/PUT/DELETE request in a Rest API (non-idempotent requests).

 We will look at how to create a user.
 See screenshot for an example: